turingschool/career-development-curriculum/module_two/flower_exercise.md

 How do each of these categories help define your ideal career?

+**Note to Facilitators:**
+In the next section (slides #14-20), it's recommended that you take turns presenting each "petal" section.
+Explain the concept of each petal and show students the corresponding worksheets before giving students work time.
+Petal #3 requires you to provide 2 story examples (see below).

-### Tools
+### Brainstorming
-Complete [these worksheets](https://docs.google.com/document/d/1pLe95AA3y8rxnU-MDnyAVeoqWCxE9__KMDhmPgcd_7c/edit?usp=sharing) to fulfill the brainstorming stages of the Flower Exercise
+For each of the "petals" below, complete [the corresponding worksheets](https://docs.google.com/document/d/1pLe95AA3y8rxnU-MDnyAVeoqWCxE9__KMDhmPgcd_7c/edit?usp=sharing) to fulfill the brainstorming stages of the Flower Exercise.

 * Petal #1: Favorite Knowledges And/Or Fields of Interest
    * Goal: Summarize everything you know; Must have: knowledge from past experiences; Bonus: What you would like to learn
-	* Tips: Knowledges are nouns
+   * Tips: Think of your knowledge as nouns, not traits
+   * For brainstorming, use worksheet #1:
-	* What You know from the past:
-		* Go through everything you know; if you worked at Panera, this could mean you list “learned how to prepare and serve food, how to wait on customers, how to make change, how to deal with complaints, how to train new employees, etc.” Then go back and highlight the most important pieces to you -- which are you most satisfied with?
+     * What you know from the past: go through everything you know; if you worked at a restaurant, this could mean you list “learned how to prepare and serve food, how to wait on customers, how to make change, how to deal with complaints, how to train new employees, etc.” Then go back and highlight the most important pieces to you -- which are you most satisfied with?
-	* What you know outside of work:
-		* What knowledge have you picked up outside of work?
+     * What you know outside of work: what knowledge have you picked up outside of work?
 	* Examples: Things learned in high school/college that you still value today; anything from training seminars, conferences, etc.; anything you learned at home or via the internet
-	* What industries sound interesting to you:
-Start broadly and then make more specific
+     * What industries sound interesting to you: start broadly and then make more specific
-	* Worksheet & Favorite Subjects Matrix
+     * Anything else you want to learn

 * Petal #2: Preferred Kinds of People to Work With
-	* Background: People we work with either give us energy or drain our energy.
+   * What does this mean?
+People we work with either give us energy or drain our energy.
 They’re very important to how we work.
    * Goal: To avoid past bad experiences with people at work, focus on the people you most like to work with
-	* Looking for:
+   * Think About:
-		* Better picture in your mind of what kind of people surrounding you at work will enable you to operate at your highest and most effective level.
+      * 1. What kind of people surrounding you at work will enable you to operate at your highest and most effective level.
-		* Better picture in your mind of what kind of people you would most like to serve or help: defined by age, problems, geography, etc.
+      * 2. What kind of people you would most like to serve or help: defined by problems, geography, etc.
    * Tips: These are descriptions -- adjectives
-	* Party Game Exercise
+   * For brainstorming, use worksheets #2 and #3:
+      1. List the places you've worked and the people from those places that helped you do your best and those that hindered you along with the people you want to build software for in the future
-		* Looking at the graphic for the party, answer these questions by writing down the letter:
+      2. Party Game Exercise: Looking at the graphic for the party, answer these questions by writing down the letter:
-			1. Which corner of the room would you be drawn to as the group of people you’d want to be around longest?
+	* Which corner of the room would you be drawn to as the group of people you’d want to be around longest?
-			2. 15 mins.
+	* 15 mins.
 Later, everyone in that corner leaves for another party, except you.
 Of the groups that remain, which group would you be drawn to now?
-			3. 15 mins.
+        * 15 mins.
 Later, this group also leaves.
 Of the remaining groups, which do you join?
-	* Worksheet & Party Game

 * Petal #3: Transferable Skills
 	* Goal: Discover what your transferable skills are.
 	* Break down into 3 groups: